mk-fg/apparmor-profiles/README.md

 Main doc on rule syntax:
 https://gitlab.com/apparmor/apparmor/wikis/AppArmor_Core_Policy_Reference

+I use apparmor_init script (under "scripts" dir) to load these profiles with some caching and "--override-policy-abi" option to avoid needing boilerplate for it in every file - they are intended to always work together anyway.

 ### Important note

 This is more of a "my configuration" repository, and profiles here are mostly